 Additionally, Kendall has a collaborative partnership with Difference Makers LLC.
 Difference Makers is a team of expert speakers from around the United States whose primary goals are to address sexual and domestic violence in military and civilian communities around the globe.
 Through Difference Makers LLC Kendall has trained the US Military, the US Coast Guard and international security personnel on complex PTSD, human trafficking, child abuse prevention and resiliency.

 She is a graduate of The School of The Art Institute of Chicago.
 Additionally, Kendall also studied her craft in Japan and was selected to participate as an international artist in residence at The Centro Selva Center for Arts and Sciences in the Amazon Jungle, Peru.
 Most recently, Kendall had a solo online art exhibition with the Untied Nations.
 She believes in using art as a catalyst to create dialog around child sex trafficking.
 Her art is bright and playful in its aesthetics but dark in the truthful narrative she hopes to shed light on.

-Kendall is a member of the Sexual Assault Advocacy Network (SAAN) and The Human Trafficking Survivor Alliance.
+Kendall is a member of the Sexual Assault Advocacy Network (SAAN) and Survivor Alliance.

-To date her work has reached over fifty countries.
+To date her work has reached over sixty countries.